kubeflow/kfp-tekton/samples/watson-train-serve/README.md

 ```
 2. If your default Kubeflow service account dosn't have edit permission, follow this [sa-and-rbac](/sdk/sa-and-rbac.md) to setup.

-3. Next, upload the `watson-train-server.yaml` file to the Kubeflow pipeline dashboard to run this pipeline.
+3. Next, upload the `watson-train-server.yaml` file to the Kubeflow pipeline dashboard with Tekton Backend to run this pipeline.
 Then, use the default pipeline variables except for these two variables.

     `GITHUB_TOKEN`: your github token